EJFleet/pp2-travel-quiz/README.md

 ### Code Used

 [Amy Richardson's README](https://github.com/kera-cudmore/Bully-Book-Club/tree/main) for examples of what to include in the README sections.

+[Pixegami's video tutorial](https://www.youtube.com/watch?v=HTD86h69PtE&ab_channel=pixegami) for the method to create a new expense and to display the categories.

 Code Institute 'Love Sandwiches' walkthrough project.